Amphibian007/ASP.NET-Core-Crud/README.md

 This is an Employee management project

-This project is made of ASP.NET Core MVC, Entity Framework Core, HTML and little bit of Bootstrap Here I have performed
+This project is made of ASP.NET Core MVC, Entity Framework Core, HTML and a little bit of Bootstrap.

+Here I have performed
 1. Create
 2. Read